wyoibc/2023repres_popgen/Intro_beartooth.md

 * **You can return to your home directory by typing `cd`, `cd ~` (the tilde is a shortcut for your home directory), or `cd` followed by the full path to your home directory.** `~` can also be used in paths in other contexts like copying files, designating paths to input files for programs, etc.

-Once back in your home directory, make a new directory called "t3_2022" using the `mkdir` command to make a directory:
+Once back in your home directory, make a new directory called "wkshp_test" using the `mkdir` command to make a directory:

 ```
 mkdir wkshp_test